Plymouth Colony: Prior exploration and settlements

 The Pilgrims were not the first Europeans in the area.
-John Cabot's discovery of Newfoundland in 1497 had laid the foundation for the extensive English claims over the east coast of North America.
+John Cabot's discovery of Newfoundland in 1497 had laid the foundation for the extensive English claims over the east coast of America.
 Cartographer Giacomo Gastaldi made one of the earliest maps of New England c.
 1540, but he erroneously identified Cape Breton with the Narragansett Bay and completely omitted most of the New England coast.
 European fishermen had also been plying the waters off the New England coast for much of the 16th and 17th centuries.

 Frenchman Samuel de Champlain had explored the area extensively in 1605.
-He had specifically explored Plymouth Harbor, which he called "Port St. Louis," and he made an extensive and detailed map of it and the surrounding lands.
+He had specifically explored Plymouth Harbor, which he called "Port St. Louis", and he made an extensive and detailed map of it and the surrounding lands.
 He showed the Patuxet village (where the town of Plymouth was later built) as a thriving settlement.
 However, an epidemic wiped out up to 90 percent of the Indians along the Massachusetts coast in 1617–1619, including the Patuxets, before the arrival of the Mayflower.
 The epidemic has traditionally been thought to be smallpox, but a recent analysis has concluded that it may have been a lesser-known disease called leptospirosis.
 The absence of any serious Indian opposition to the Pilgrims' settlement may have been a pivotal event to their success and to English colonization in America.

 Popham Colony, also known as Fort St. George, was organized by the Plymouth Company (unrelated to Plymouth Colony) and founded in 1607.
 It was settled on the coast of Maine and was beset by internal political struggles, sickness, and weather problems.
 It was abandoned in 1608.

 Captain John Smith of Jamestown had explored the area in 1614 and is credited with naming the region New England.
 He named many locations using approximations of Indian words.
 He gave the name "Accomack" to the Patuxet settlement on which the Pilgrims founded Plymouth, but he changed it to New Plymouth after consulting Prince Charles, son of King James.
-A map published in his 1616 work A Description of New England clearly shows the site as "New Plimouth."
+A map published in his 1616 work A Description of New England clearly shows the site as "New Plimouth".

 In the Mayflower settlers' first explorations of Cape Cod, they came across evidence that Europeans had previously spent extensive time there.
 They discovered remains of a European fort and uncovered a grave that contained the remains of both an adult European male and an Indian child.